sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Since 7 October, Israeli forces have injured 3,368 Palestinians, including at least 533 children; 45 per cent of them in the context of demonstrations and 46 per cent in the context of search-and-arrest and other operations.
 An additional 84 Palestinians have been injured by settlers and 18 others either by Israeli forces or settlers.
 Some 33 per cent of those injuries have been caused with live ammunition, compared with 9 per cent in the first nine months of 2023. ((47 for #5))

 ### Settler Violence ((28 for #6))

+### Settler Violence

+* Since 7 October, OCHA has recorded 320 settler attacks against Palestinians, resulting in Palestinian casualties (35 incidents), damage to Palestinian-owned property (241 incidents), or both casualties and damage to property (44 incidents).
+The weekly average of such incidents during this period stands at 39, compared with 21 incidents between 1 January and 6 October 2023\.
+However, the number of incidents since 7 October has gradually declined from 80 incidents in the first week (7-14 October) to 18 incidents in the last (27 November - 3 December).
+One-third of these incidents included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers. ((97 for #2))

+### Displacement (West Bank) ((31 for #3))

 ### Displacement (West Bank)